Kristina01111000/Drws_site/README.md

 Pick the order of the playlist, put the best quick minute at the top

 - look at the videos links in email
+- - do the right playlist, not the shorter one